 Drip Bucket Placement:

 Oil Butt Platform:

 They are so made

-Gutters were filled w/ refuse oil, covers on.
-Keeper understands use of covers and
+Gutters were filled with refuse oil & covers were on.
+Keeper understands use of covers & air cocks.

-There was no drip bucket, but tin measures used instead.
+There were no drip buckets; tin pans were used instead.

 They are placed upon a raised platform of plank.